-Task 2.5.3 Pump Test - Once the pumping rate has been determined, an eight (8) hour constant rate pumping test will be conducted by the selected consultant on the selected monitoring well at the Site.
-Transducers will be used to monitor the resultant water levels in the pumping well and surrounding monitoring wells to be determined at a later date.
+Task 2.4.3 Pump Test - Once the pumping rate has been determined, an eight (8) hour constant rate pumping test will be conducted by the selected consultant on the selected monitoring well at the Site.
+Transducers will be used to monitor the resultant water levels in the pumping well and surrounding overburden and bedrock monitoring wells to be determined at a later date.
 Also, the remaining monitoring well network should be gauged periodically throughout the test to provide additional aquifer characterization data.
-Data collected during the constant rate pumping test will be analyzed and used to calculate Site specific aquifer values including hydraulic conductivity, transmissivity, storage capacity, and groundwater seepage velocity.
+Data collected during the constant rate pumping test will be analyzed and used to calculate Site specific aguifer values including hydraulic conductivity, transmissivity, storage capacity, and groundwater seepage velocity.
 All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted with Site specific data rather than using published values.
 Results from the pump testing activities are to be summarized and included in the SCR to be submitted to PADEP.
-The management of the groundwater extracted during the step test and pump test shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives.
+The IDW waste and purge water should be disposed of per the PADEP Southwest Regional Office (SWRO) guidance; check with the SWRO for current requirements.
+Bidders will be responsible for arranging any offsite waste disposal (if required) and including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
 In an effort to eliminate or minimize the need for change orders on a fixed price contract, please include costs to dispose of all anticipated volumes of waste in your bid response.
 ICF and PAUSTIF will not entertain any assumptions on the contract with regards to a volume of waste (i.e. Project costs assume that no more than 1,000 gallons of groundwater will require disposal after the completion of the pump test).
 Bidders will be responsible for including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
 Please estimate the volume of waste using your professional opinion, experience, and the data provided.
 Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid.
 The groundwater may be temporarily stored on site, but should be removed from the Site in a timely manner.